michael-milette/wordpress-relevanssi_extras/README.md

 # Language Support

 This plugin only supports English language.
-However, this will not prevent it from working in other langages.
+However, this will not prevent it from working in other languages.

 This plugin has not been tested for right-to-left (RTL) language support.
 If you want to use this plugin with a RTL language and it doesn't work as-is,